Klosmi/WP-dev/WPDevNotes.md

 - WordPress uses PHP to create pages, manage databases, and handle server tasks.
 - JavaScript adds interactivity, like sliders and pop-ups, and helps with client-side form validation.

+**Using the Browser Console for JavaScript**

+*The Console*
+- Quick Test Runs: The browser console is great for running one or two lines of code quickly.
+You can open it up, type some JavaScript, and see it run right away.

+*The Sources Panel*
+- More Complex Coding: If you need to write and test more than a couple of lines of code, the Sources panel is where you go.
+- What It Does:
+The Sources panel shows all the files loaded on your site.
+This is similar to the Network panel, which lists files but focuses on network activity—like tracking requests going in and out of your site.
+- Debugging and Editing:
+The Sources panel lets you inspect, modify, and even create files directly in the browser.
+It’s a powerful tool for debugging your code.